Kode9: Musical artist and Hyperdub

 In 1999, Kode9 had his first release as a musical artist, 'Katak' on the short-lived label, Katasonix which he ran with the late theorist, Mark Fisher.
 In 2002, he released an EP including Fat Larry’s Skank; and Tales from the Basside, a collaboration with Benny Ill and The Culprit.

 In 2004, Kode9 appeared on the second grime compilation on Rephlex records.
 That same year, Kode9 founded Hyperdub records; the first release was Sine of the Dub, a collaboration between Kode9 and Daddy Gee, which was a minimal, loose cover version of Prince's "Sign "O" the Times".
 Kode9 treated the vocals to fit his idea of their delivery by "a man on his deathbed".

-The label as become an important and influential label within the dubstep genre.
+The label has become an important and influential label within the dubstep genre.
 In 2006, Hyperdub released Burial's self-titled debut album, which The Wire magazine named their number one album of 2006.
 Kode9 continued his academic career working at the University of East London as a lecturer in media production, and course tutor for a master's program in sonic culture.
 He left UEL in 2014 to concentrate on music and independent research.

 In December 2009, his Sonic Warfare: Sound, Affect, and the Ecology of Fear, a book exploring the uses of acoustic force and how it affects whole populations was published by MIT Press.
 The book also explores how sound can be deployed to set moods of dread and fear, how sound can be used as torture, as a weapon and as a threat.